haastrupea/JointJs_vscode_extension/README.md

 ## Features

-* **JointJS Preview** - Run the `Show JointJS Preview` command to open a webview displaying a sample JointJS diagram.
+* **JointJS Preview** - Run the `Show JointJS Preview` command to open a webview preview that updates automatically as you edit the file.

 For example if there is an image subfolder under your extension project workspace: